schaefer-dev/schaefer-dev.github.io/projects.md

 # University Projects

-Lists of projects in chronological order from oldest to most-recent project.
+Lists of projects in chronological order from my earliest to my most-recent projects.

 ### Software Praktikum (Java)